LoyolaChicagoBooks/distributedsystems/source/index.rst

-Welcome to COMP 339/439, Distributed Systems
+Welcome to Distributed Systems
 ===============================================

+You have reached the home of Distributed Systems (COMP 339-439) at Loyola University Chicago in the Computer Science Department.
+This course is normally taught by George K. Thiruvathukal.

 .. warning::